Skip to content

 Note: phase 1. is a new feature implemented in Cassini neo (beginning of Feb 2023).
 Phase 2. has been around in a few ISOs already.

 In the beginning (phase 1.) you can configure calamares settings, for example set the default filesystem type to be used in the installed system.
 In file user_commands.bash phases are recognized by parameters.
 In phase 1. user_commands.bash gets parameters --iso-config and install-mode.
 The first parameter tells that only your phase 1. commands should be executed, nothing more.
-The second parameter tells what you selected as the install mode, and this value is one of: online, offline, community.
+The second parameter tells what you selected as the install mode, and this value is one of: online or offline.

 In the end of install (phase 2.) you can customize the installed system in many ways.
 For example: